oortcloud/meteorite/README.md

 Meteorite packages also include a `package.js` file in their root directory to tell Meteorite how it should be installed.
 For an example, see [Meteor Roles' `package.js`](https://github.com/alanning/meteor-roles/blob/master/roles/package.js).

 See [Atmosphere's documentation on writing packages](https://atmosphere.meteor.com/wtf/package) for more information.

+## Contributing

+Contributions to meteorite are very welcome!
+Please see the [Contribution Guide](https://github.com/oortcloud/meteorite/blob/master/CONTRIBUTING.md) for details.